 If you are looking for thrifty yet welcome gift ideas for your favorite gardener, this should help.
 With a few exceptions, most items are well within a $100 budget.

-While we kick off this guide with hummingbird essentials—for those beloved, winged friends who delight us each year—if you want to skip the niceties and give something fundamentally useful, jump to back to basics.
+While we kick off this guide with bird essentials—for those beloved, winged friends who delight us each year—if you want to skip the niceties and give something fundamentally useful, jump to back to basics.

 We’ve also included some recent books with an emphasis on eco-beneficial gardening and the return to growing native species to support life on earth.